jina-ai/jina-hub/README.md

 ```

 ##### `FROM jinaai/jina:master-debian`

 In the first line, we choose `jinaai/jina:master-debian` as the base image, which corresponds to the latest master of [`jina-ai/jina`](https://github.com/jina-ai/jina).
 But of course you are free to use others, e.g. `tensorflow/tensorflow:nightly-gpu-jupyter`.

-In practice, whether or not using Jina base image on the dependencies you would like to introduce.
+In practice, whether or not using Jina base image depends on the dependencies you would like to introduce.
 For example, someone provides a hard-to-compile package as a Docker image, much harder than compiling/installing Jina itself.
 In this case, you may want to use this image as the base image to save some troubles.
-But don't forget to install python 3.7 and Jina afterwards, e.g.
+But don't forget to install Python >=3.7 (if not included) and Jina afterwards, e.g.

 ```Dockerfile
 FROM awesome-gpu-optimized-kit